The surprising history of gated communities shows that they have their pros as well as cons…

 Many weeknights throughout the eighties, Margaret Thatcher drove from Westminster, through Brixton, bound for her neo-Georgian home in Dulwich.
 To some, her choice of house, which boasted high security gates, was symbolic of the increasing polarisation of a nation under her rule.

 In a short Guardian video, Brixton-based author Alex Wheatle passes the Brockwell Gate development on Tulse Hill.
 He suggests that its development a number of years back was indeed a sign of the shift occurring in Brixton.
 This is hard to argue against and if new private developments are anything to go by then the demand for more ‘exclusive’ housing appears to be on the up.
-This is undoubtedly one of the reasons for the popularity of gated communities.
+This is undoubtedly one explanation behind the popularity of gated communities.
 However, in some ways the Thatcher connection could be a bit of a convenient scapegoat.

 Why do gated communities arouse controversy?

-Interestingly, despite Thatcher’s seemingly prophetic choice of gated home back in the eighties, it was during New Labour’s tenure that gated developments became far more commonplace here in the UK.
-David Blunkett, when he was Home Secretary, personally sought the expansion of gated communities so as to make them more accessible.
+Despite Thatcher’s seemingly prophetic choice of gated home back in the eighties, it was during New Labour’s tenure that gated developments became far more commonplace here in the UK.
+David Blunkett, in the role of Home Secretary, personally sought the expansion of gated communities so as to make them more accessible.
 He saw them as a way to improve social cohesion and security.

 At the same time however, Ian Blair, Deputy Commissioner of the Met, expressed unequivocally that this was a dangerous idea, suggesting that they are in fact ‘invidious for social cohesion’.